 This article is part of the Ultimate Guide to Pregnancy.

-As part of your first obstetrics visit, you'll schedule follow-up appointments, arrange laboratory tests, and do a through review of your medical history.
+As part of your first prenatal visit, you’ll schedule follow-up appointments, arrange laboratory tests, and do a through review of your medical history.

 - Do you feel comfortable enough to ask them all the questions you have?

-- Does your gynecologist or family doctor recommend them?
+- Does your gynecologist or family doctor recommend the obstetrician?

-Typically, you’ll come in for your first appointment when your pregnancy is at about eight weeks, and it’s not unusual for your first prenatal appointment to be one of your longest.
+Typically, you’ll come in for your first appointment when your pregnancy is at about eight weeks, and it’s not unusual for your first prenatal visit to be one of your longest.

-Before your first appointment, write down every question you think of so that you can go over all of them with your obstetrician.
+Before your initial prenatal appointment, write down every question you think of so that you can go over all of them with your obstetrician.
 The more you think about and learn about your pregnancy, the more questions you will have.

 In your first prenatal appointment, your obstetrician may perform a variety of routine procedures, that may include:

 - Pelvic exam

 - Pap smear